 As you can see, one of the things

 propose-downstreamdoes is, it downloads the upstream release tarball and uploads it to the lookaside cache.
 This is required by the Fedora Packaging Guidelines.
-Then it takes the spec file from the upstream repo, copies it downstream (while also all the files set in the
+Then it copies the files listed in

 Usage: packit propose-downstream [OPTIONS] [PATH_OR_URL] [VERSION] Land a new upstream release in Fedora.
 PATH_OR_URL argument is a local path or a URL to the upstream git repository, it defaults to the current working directory VERSION argument is optional, the latest upstream version will be used by default Options: --dist-git-branch TEXT Comma separated list of target branches in dist-git to release into. (defaults to all branches) --dist-git-path TEXT Path to dist-git repo to work in.
 Otherwise clone the repo in a temporary directory. --local-content Do not checkout release tag.
 Use the current state of the repo.
 This option is set by default for source-git repos --force-new-sources Upload the new sources also when the archive is already in the lookaside cache. --no-pr Do not create a pull request to downstream repository. --upstream-ref TEXT Git ref of the last upstream commit in the current branch from which packit should generate patches (this option implies the repository is source-git). -f, --force Don't discard changes in the git repo by default, unless this is set. -h, --help Show this message and exit.